-The Committee considered the addtion of \exit, but rejected it based on concerns of incompatible with the POSIX specification upon which it is based.
-For example, one concern expressed is that

-\exit was specified as a way to get out of a signal handler without triggering another signal, but that is not actually the way \exit behaves in POSIX environments.
+The Committee considered the addition of exit, but rejected it based on concerns of incompatible with the POSIX specification upon which it is based.
+For example, one concern expressed is that exit was specified as a way to get out of a signal handler without triggering another signal, but that is not actually the way exit behaves in POSIX environments.
 The Committee did not wish to give programmers this kind of false hope.
+(But see §7.20.4.4 for C9X.)

-5 7.20.4.4 The getenv function
+7.20.4.4 The Exit function